Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             value, it will print it out, too.
 Default is 0.5.
 The maximum value is 10.
       --merge_to_gff, -m    If you want to merge the information to annotation gff file, please turn it on.
+Default is False.

 - Output files